caiomcg/caiomcg.github.io/_posts/2020-12-29-creating-img-file-for-android-rpi.md

 Now you can burn the .img with whatever tool you like to use, I personally enjoy [Balena Etcher](https://www.balena.io/etcher/).
 Plug the SD card on the Raspberry Pi and enjoy your custom img!

+P.S.: There is the need to expand the partitions on the SD card once the img is installed, to do that, you can easily use Gparted or the CLI on your operating system.
+And if you have any suggestions on how to improve this post or if you found any errors don't hesitate to contact me on any platform.